Eat Just: Meat alternatives

+Cultured meat

 In late 2017, Eat Just announced it was developing a cultivated meat product to make chicken nuggets.
 The meat is grown in a bioreactor in a fluid of amino acids, sugar, and salt.
 The chicken nuggets are 70% cultivated meat, while the remainder is made from mung bean proteins and other ingredients.
 The company is also working on cultivated Japanese Wagyu beef.
 Cultured, also known as cultivated or cell-based meat, cannot be sold commercially until it is allowed by government regulators.

 In December 2020, the Government of Singapore approved cultivated meat created by Eat Just, branded as GOOD Meat.
 A restaurant in Singapore called 1880 became the first place to sell Eat Just's cultured meat.
+In 2024, Eat Just began selling a product combining cultured meat (3%) with a plant-based meat alternative (97%) in a retail store in Singapore.

 Eat Just subsequently got additional approvals for different types of chicken products, such as shredded and breast chicken.
+In 2023, the company received approval from the United States Department of Agriculture and Food and Drug Administration to sell its cultured meat in the United States.